 thy.
 A guard of honor, spontaneously enrolled, attended him across the mountains, into Alsace, where he proposed to enlist a body of auxiliaries.
 In this, however, he was prevented by the emperor.
 From his crowned protectors René was destined to meet with nothing but rebuffs.
-Passing to more hospitable soil, he arrived at Lucerne in time to do battle for a cause which he hoped to identify with his own.92
+Passing to more hospitable soil, he arrived at Lucerne in time to do battle for a cause which he hoped to identify with his own.

 The ten days during which the council of Berne were concocting their letter to the king had been employed by Charles in his final preparations.
-His army was now perfectly equipped, and according to the Swiss spies was superior in numbers, and inferior only in artillery, to that which he had previously commanded.93 Even the Italian critics admitted that a high state of discipline seemed to have been established, a great improvement having taken place since the new regulations had gone into effect.94 How it had been done - how, under the circumstances, such a force had been raised and organized --passed their comprehension.
+His army was now perfectly equipped, and according to the Swiss spies was superior in numbers, and inferior only in artillery, to that which he had previously commanded.93 Even the Italian critics admitted that a high state of discipline seemed to have been established, a great improvement having taken place since the new regulations had gone into effect.94 How it had been done - how, under the circumstances, such a force had been raised and organized passed their comprehension.
 On one point alone they still had misgivings.
 Their countrymen, they thought, after receiving the wages now due, would desert in great numbers.
-To guard against this, Charles ordered that only a first instalment should be paid before the march began.
-The second would be disbursed when an encampment had been formed in the vicinity of the enemy.95 The third - But that debt would be otherwise cancelled.
+To guard against this, Charles ordered that only a first instalment should be paid

-92 Ibid. - Rémy. - Dépêches Milanaises. - Kuebel.
+&lt;sup>92 Ibid. - Rémy. - Dépêches Milanaises. - Kuebel.